-Special Educational Needs at Newhall are identified (in accordance with the Essex Provision Guidance) in terms of:
+Special Educational Needs at Newhall are identified under the four broad areas (as identified by the SEN Code of Practice):

+- Communication and interaction

-- Learning difficulties and disabilities - Social, emotional and mental health difficulties - Autism and social communication difficulties - Speech, language and communication needs - Physical and neurological impairment - Sensory: hearing, visual and multi-sensory impairment
+- Social, emotional and mental health difficulties

+- Cognition and learning

+- Physical and/or sensory

 All pupils have the right to High Quality Teaching (HQT).
 If this is not enough to secure good progress, pupils move to Stage 1 (monitor) where a meeting is held between staff and parents to decide the next steps, the child may need to move to Stage 2 where termly (or more frequent) One Plan meetings are held to set and review targets for the child.
 If this still does not secure good progress, then the child may move to Stage 3 where an EHCP may be sought.